 The Primus Trail Shoes are great for rough terrain while maintaining a lightweight, comfortable and breathable design with a sticky sole providing superior grip.

-Vibram now have a water repellent version of the FiveFingers shoe which is great for trail running.
-The V-Trail 2.0 offers freedom on the trails during cold, wet weather.
-With the added protection of 3D Cocoon mesh technology on the upper and the Megagrip rubber outsole, you will feel comfortable and confident on rugged surfaces.
+The V-Trail 2.0 is more water repellent than previous versions, offering more freedom on the trails during cold, wet weather.
+With the added protection of 3D Cocoon mesh technology on the upper and the Megagrip rubber outsole, you will feel comfortable and confident on rugged trail surfaces.

 Another option from Vibram is the V-Trek Insulated trail running shoe, which also offers water resistant protection with zero drop heel-to-toe ratio.
 The fleece lining combined with the wool and synthetic blend exterior upper will keep you warm and comfortable in all conditions.
 It also has a Megagrip rubber outsole for superior grip in both wet and dry conditions.